Kaifi Azmi

 Kaifi Azmi (born Athar Husain Rizvi; 14 January 1919 – 10 May 2002) was an Indian Urdu poet.
 He is remembered as the one who brought Urdu literature to Indian motion pictures.
 Together with Pirzada Qasim, Jaun Elia and others he participated in many memorable Mushaira gatherings of the twentieth century.
+He was also a communist who wanted to see India one day become a socialist state.
 His wife was theatre and film actress Shaukat Kaifi.

+Biography

 Early life

-Azmi was born into a Shia Muslim family in the village of Mizwaan in Azamgarh district of Uttar Pradesh.
+Azmi was born into a family in the village of Mijwan in Azamgarh district of Uttar Pradesh.
+He got his title from the city of the same name.

 Family

 He was from a family of artists.
-His three brothers are also shayars (poets).
+His three brothers were also shayars (poets).
 Azmi was married to Shaukat Azmi.
 They have a daughter, Shabana Azmi who is an actress, and a son, Baba Azmi, a cinematographer.
 Azmi's daughter-in-law Tanvi Azmi is also an actress.

+During Partition, he was underground in Aurangabad, as he was hounded by the British police for being a "card-carrying communist".
+His parents and his five brothers took the ship from Bombay to Karachi.
+By the time he surfaced, their ship had left.

+He was denied a visa for Pakistan for several years despite the fact that his family lived there, because he was a communist.